 Shooting Gloves

-Shooting gloves come in three categories, hunters, target shooters, and for military or tactical use.
+Shooting gloves come in three categories: hunters, target shooters, and for military or tactical use.

 Shooting gloves are a must for both hunters and target shooters.